Starting something or feeling stuck? One or all of these questions can move you forward. Watch a video, or just…

 E.g. What if I look, listen, or feel?
 See what others do, think, feel?
 Draw, move, or make?
 See what my heart or gut says?

 E.g. What observations or principles are behind the ideas I have?
 What happened from experiments I tried before?

 Use it with other tools you love.

 Specific tools—from design to leadership—remind us to explore one or more of these questions in the ways above.
 Use any you like.
 E.g. Make an “Empathy Map” (one inspiration for the Ten+ Tools) to capture Observations.

 TIPS FOR GROUPS

 Everyone takes a couple of minutes to collect their own thoughts.
-They put each thought on a separate sticky note.
+They write/draw each thought on a separate sticky note.
 I like to give everyone the same color stickies, and black markers to write with so their thoughts are visible to the group.

-Then 1 person shares just what they wrote on one sticky and puts it down on a big compass.
-Others with the same thought just put theirs down with the first (or writes a +1 on it).
+Then 1 person reads aloud just what they wrote on one sticky and posts it.
+Others with the same thought simply add theirs next to the first, creating a group.

 Remember to try small experiments with anything that's new (including this tool!)!
 Try this yourself a couple times before using it in an important group moment.

 Many years have gone into these tools, with the dream of making a difference.
 Please use them, non-commercially.
 All I ask is that you: